Designing a REST API

 Method("show", func() {

-Description("Get a single concert by ID.")
+Description("Get a single concert by its unique ID.")

 Payload(func() {

-Attribute("concertID", String, "Concert UUID", func() {
+Attribute("concertID", String, "Unique concert identifier", func() {

 Format(FormatUUID)